Green Building & Redevelopment

 - Be engaged with regional efforts to develop financing programs for energy efficiency and renewable energy projects — See Energy chapter.

-- Work with USGBC Ohio to expand programs to assist the resource conservation upgrades of commercial and residential buildings.
+- Work with USGBC Ohio to expand programs to assist with upgrades of commercial and residential buildings.
 Forming a 2030 District is one such public-private partnership opportunity.

 - Support financing programs for healthy home interventions, such as medical insurer reimbursement for health-related home repairs.